The purpose of this policy is to

 - the student has a dual enrolment with another school and has only a partial enrolment in FSDS, or

 - the student is registered for home schooling and has only a partial enrolment in Frankston SDS for particular activities.

 Both schools and families have an important role to play in supporting students to attend school every day.

-Frankston SDS believes all students should attend school all day, every day when the school is open for instruction and is committed to working with families to ensure full attendance.
+Frankston SDS believes all students should attend school all day, every day when the school is open for instruction and is committed to working with it’s school community to encourage and support full school attendance.

 Our school will identify individual students or cohorts who are vulnerable and whose attendance is at risk and/or declining and will work with these students and their families to improve their attendance through a range of interventions and supports.

 Students are committed to attending school every day, arriving on time, and are prepared to learn.

 Frankston SDS families are committed to ensuring their child/children attend school on time every day when instruction is offered, to communicating openly with the school and providing valid explanations for any absence.

 Families will communicate with the relevant staff at Frankston SDS about any issues affecting their child’s attendance and work in partnership with the school to address any concerns.